dQuadrant/kuber/migration_guide_alonzo_to_babbge.md

 -- or
 TxOut address txOutValue datum (ReferenceScript ReferenceTxInsScriptsInlineDatumsInBabbageEra script)
 ```
 4. Changes to `ScriptWitness` strucutre now the Script section is replaced by `PlutusScriptOrReferenceInput` for plutus while for simple script it is `SimpleScriptOrReferenceInput`.
-So accoriding to uses if you need script witness with Reference Script or you intend to pass the script itself like
+So accoriding to usages if you need script witness with Reference Script or you intend to pass the script itself like

 For plutus script witness
 ```haskell